sblantipodi/firefly_luciferin/docs/index.md

 - Fixed a problem with auto update when using different MQTT topics for different devices.
 - Fixed a bug that affected the Twinkle effect causing it to freeze at some point.
 - [Arduino Bootstrapper](https://github.com/sblantipodi/arduino_bootstrapper/releases) update (v.1.9.2).
-- When using GPIO2 or GPIO3 it may happen that some LEDs lights up until the firmware is fully booted.
-LEDs are now off by default if there is no WiFi connection or if there is some problem booting the firmware.

 ### In the previous release: